Anreol/TurboEdition/Builds/Package/README.md

 - Voice Modulator
 	- Inital radius 10m -> 16m
 	- Stack radius 3.5m -> 5m
+	- Middle-sized enemies (golems and similar) now have a chance to be afflicted.

 - Nanomachines
 	- Buff now increases your damage by 25%, based on your base damage (so not much, but heavy hitters like Loader, Sniper, and Railgunner should get a noticeable boost).